nodejs/node/doc/api/deprecations.md

 * An improved alternative API is available.
 * Breaking changes to the API are expected in a future major release.

-Node.js uses four kinds of Deprecations:
+Node.js uses four kinds of deprecations:

 * Documentation-only
 * Runtime (non-`node_modules` code only)